paulhankin/z80asm/README.md

     ld b, 42 */
     ld a, (de) // This is a comment

-Labels are written as a dot followed by a name, and must appear at the start of a line.
+Labels are written in one of two forms: a name followed by a colon, or a dot followed by a name.
+The `label:` form denotes a major label, and the `.label` form denotes a minor label.
+Minor labels are relative to the most recent major label, and can only be accessed in that scope.
+This allows minor labels to be reused.

 For example:

-    .label
+    f:
+        ld bc, 42
+    .loop
+        djnz loop
+    g:
+        ld bc, 102
+    .loop
-      djnz label
+        djnz loop

+This defines two major labels `f` and `g` and two minor labels, both called `loop`.

-A special label `.main` defines the entrypoint for the code.
+A special label `main:` defines the entrypoint for the code.

 Where applicable, constants may be expressions written in C (or equivalently go) syntax.
 For example: